osmcode/osm-area-tools/README.md

 of ways or nodes they contain.
 Creates a Sqlite database with information about those relations and an OSM file containing those relations.

+### `oat_mercator`

+Assembles areas from their parts, projects them to Mercator (3857) and checks them for validity.
+Can write the areas to a Spatialite database including all the problems encountered on the way.

 ### `oat_problem_report`

 Create areas and report all problems encountered into shapefiles.
 The areas